 Is the suicide clause the same across all insurers?

-The exclusion period varies: most policies exclude suicide within the first 12 months, but some extend it to 24 months.
-Check your specific policy document.
+The exclusion period varies: the IRDAI Master Circular standardises the suicide exclusion to 12 months from the date of commencement or revival.
 After the exclusion period, death by suicide is covered like any other cause of death.

 Preventable Problems, Avoidable Delays